zig-republic/zig-republic/dagobah-charter.rst

 -----
 Raids run on a tight schedule that maximizes our ticket utilization.
 You can find it in the #dagobah_raid_schedule channel.
-Members are required to strictly adhere to both the schedule and the `Rules of Engagement`_ (see below).
+Members are required to strictly adhere to both the schedule and the `Rules of Engagement`_.
 Missing a raid entirely earns you the dreaded Biever avatar (see `Justin Biever`_).

 Territory Battles